What Are The 4 Types Of Workplace Violence

 Human Cost

 When someone experiences violence or the threat of it, the impact goes beyond the immediate incident.
-Sleep disturbances, hypervigilance, and a loss of confidence can follow a person home.
-But teams that witness aggression often report lower morale and higher absenteeism.
+Teams that witness aggression often report lower morale and higher absenteeism.
+On the flip side, sleep disturbances, hypervigilance, and a loss of confidence can follow a person home.
 In extreme cases, victims may develop post‑traumatic stress disorder, requiring long‑term support.

 Business Cost

 From a bottom‑line perspective, violence drives up expenses.
-Plus, turnover spikes when people leave for safer environments, forcing companies to spend on recruiting and training replacements.
-Workers’ compensation claims, medical bills, and legal fees add up quickly.
+And workers’ compensation claims, medical bills, and legal fees add up quickly.
+Turnover spikes when people leave for safer environments, forcing companies to spend on recruiting and training replacements.
 Productivity dips not only because of absent staff but also because remaining employees spend mental energy watching their backs instead of focusing on tasks.

 Legal Exposure